And there’s not even much food in it, apologies.

 They just don’t drive what’s on here.
 My posts are never driven by having links, I wouldn’t write something with the sole purpose of driving cash.
 Or if I had been, then I’m really bad at it, as I’ve probably made enough over the years for a decent bottle of champagne.

 I write for the love of it really, the small amount of cash is incidental.
 It doesn’t influence what I write about, and I write many more times about stuff with no commercial return at all.

-It’s an interesting area, because when you think about magazines, there’s very little disclosure there.
-I’m not talking about things like advertorials, which are explicit about being paid for, but it’s more things like how many lunches or lovely events were involved, how many free products for “testing” and photography before a product hits the pages.
+It’s an interesting area because when you think about magazines, there’s very little disclosure there.
+I’m not talking about things like advertorials, which are explicit about being paid for.
+It’s more things like how many lunches or lovely events were involved.
+How many free products for “testing” and photography before a product hits the pages?
 None of this has to be declared to the reader.

-I always declare when I’ve been sent products or books, and there really is no intent to pull the wool over anyone’s eyes.
+I always declare when I’ve been sent products or books.
+There really is no intent to pull the wool over anyone’s eyes.
 If in doubt, please feel free to ask me!